Trademark Attorney Serving Clients Nationwide

 Intent to Use

-a legal blog for small businesses and entrepreneurs
+A legal blog for small businesses and entrepreneurs

 Comparing Design Patents and Utility Patents

-January 15, 2016
+Jan 15, 2016

 You’ve invented something unique that you are really proud of.
 Before telling everyone about your invention, you know that you should likely look into “patenting” it.
 Did you know that there are different types of patents you can apply for?
 For purposes of this discussion, we’ll look at design patents versus utility patents and what’s better for you.